Douglas Bradshaw: Military career

 He was commissioned in the Royal Canadian Dragoons.
 He transferred to the RCAF in 1935.
 He received his pilot's license in 1936.
 He served as a flying instructor at Camp Borden, Ontario from 1935 to 1939.
 In December 1941, he was posted overseas.
 From March 1942 until April 1943, Wing Commander Bradshaw commanded 420 Snowy Owl Squadron.
 During this time, Bradshaw led his squadron in some of the first 1000 plane bomber raids into Germany.

 At the end of World War II, Group Captain Bradshaw served at RCAF headquarters in Ottawa as Director of Air Operations.
 He was promoted to the rank of Air Commodore in January 1953.
 He served as Chief of Training for the RCAF.

 He returned to RMC in Kingston as Commandant and ADC to the Governor-General (1947–54).
 He served as Deputy Air Officer Commanding (Operations) at Air Defense Command Headquarters, St. Hubert, Quebec in 1957.

 In November 1959, he was appointed Deputy for Operations for Northern NORAD Region Headquarters, in St. Hubert, Quebec.
 He was appointed Chief Staff Officer at the RCAF's No. 1 Air in July 1961.

 Awards

 He was awarded the DFC effective June 3, 1943, for his skill and bravery as a pilot.
-He led 420 Snowy Owl Squadronon many risky and dangerous sorties to heavily defended enemy targets in Germany.
+He led 420 Snowy Owl Squadron on many risky and dangerous sorties to heavily defended enemy targets in Germany.